-The rayCloud displays the Ground Control Points (GCPs) in blue way above or below the model.
+The rayCloud displays the Ground Control Points (GCPs), in blue, far above or below the model.
 The GCPs do not align with the images and the model.

 After running step 1.
-Initial Processing and inserting the GCPs, no thumbnail is displayed in the right sidebar when clicking a point.
-The vertical shift between the images (wrong location) and the GCPs (accurate location) is too significant so that it prevents the points from being linked to the model.
-Therefore, the software cannot estimate the projection of the points on the images where the ground marks are supposed to be.
-As a consequence, the marking is impossible in the rayCloud.
+Initial Processing and importing the GCP coordinates, no thumbnail is displayed in the right sidebar when clicking a GCP.
+The vertical shift between the images (wrong location) and the GCPs (correct location) is too significant for the points to be linked to the model.
+Therefore, the software cannot estimate the projection of the points on the images where the image marks are supposed to be.
+As a consequence, the marking is not possible in the rayCloud.

 Once the project is created and the images are imported:

-6. On the Menu bar, click Process > Reoptimize.
-The model should adjust to the 3 GCPs.
+5. On the Menu bar, click Process > Reoptimize.
+The model should adjust to the three GCPs.

 6. Mark the other GCPs (if any) in the rayCloud following: 202560769.